HelAsia/MojePrzepisy/README.md

  3. Edit comment
  4. Delete comment
  5. Update timer *(alarm after finish countdown)*
- 6. Application's description
- 7. Used third-party code and it's licences
- 8. Different layout for horizontal screens
+ 6. Different layout for horizontal screens
- 9. Tests (unit and integration)
+ 7. Tests (unit and integration)

 ## Known bugs:
  1. Optimize loading photos and data receival from server
- 2. Wrong number of just added step

 ## Credits:
 #### 1. Libraries
+[RxJava](https://github.com/ReactiveX/RxJava) - used to reactive programming.

+[RxAndroid](https://github.com/ReactiveX/RxAndroid) - used to reactive programing in Android.

 [Support Library Packages](https://developer.android.com/topic/libraries/support-library/packages "Support Library Packages") - used to adjust and for better handling of list and grid views.

 [Butter Knife](http://jakewharton.github.io/butterknife) - used to find and automatically cast the corresponding view in layout.